thetinyspark/barista/README.md

 # Barista

-An caffeinated HTML5 canvas rendering engine which you can use for creating:
+A caffeinated HTML5 canvas rendering engine which you can use for creating:

 - Video games.
 - Amazing data visualization tools.